Archive: 2007 December

 Canon Rebel XTi, EFS 18-55mm, 1/15, F5.6, 55mm, ISO100, 2007-10-10T17:41:04-04, 2007-10-10_21h41m04

-Download the high-res JPEG or download the source image (Canon Rebel XTi RAW file).
+Download the high-res JPEG or download the source image.

 This work is licensed under a Creative Commons Attribution 3.0 License.
-Credit me as Richard X. Thripp and link here.
+Please credit me as “Photo by Richard Thripp” or something similar.

 Entry Mirroring

-I added Wordpress plugins to cross-post my entries to LiveJournal, MySpace, and Xanga from this blog.
+I added WordPress plugins to cross-post my entries to LiveJournal, MySpace, and Xanga from this blog.
 The LiveJournal and Xanga ones work best as they link here for comments and duplicate the content.
 The MySpace one only posts a link to the entry here.

 Tomorrow, I’ll start adding new photos instead of fluff like this.